You no doubt have questions.

 Does the Reflux Band really work?

 In clinical studies, 86% of patients had successful results using the Reflux Band and there were no serious or unexpected problems reported.
 95% of physicians reported satisfaction with the Reflux Band.
-The Reflux Band has a 30-Day Money Back Guarantee so you can try it risk-free.

 How will the Reflux Band feel?